 How to Set a Gift Giving Budget for Your Family

-Before we get started with some real steps, sometimes it’s good to work backwards when creating a budget.
+Before we get started with some real steps, sometimes it’s good to work backward when creating a budget.
 Where is the money for gift giving currently coming from?
-Do you have room in your budget to allocate to giving gifts or do you have to get another source of income to pay for them?
-The actual amount you budget is going to depend on a lot of things, but you still need money to budget with.
+Do you have room in your budget to allocate to giving gifts, or do you have to get another source of income to pay for them?
+The actual amount you budget will depend on a lot of things, but you still need money to budget with.

 1. Make a list of your annual gift recipients

 This is also a good time to list all of the times where you’d usually buy gifts.
-Major holidays are the most common, but some families like to give gifts for other reasons too, like good grades, Valentine’s Day, and so on.
+Major holidays are the most common, but some families like to give gifts for other reasons, like good grades, Valentine’s Day, etc.

 2. Tally up how much you usually spend on gifts

-This can sometimes be an eye opener, but you have to do it.
-Do your best to go through your bank statements or receipts from the past year and organize them into categories based on what you listed in step 1.
+This can sometimes be an eye-opener, but you have to do it.
+Please do your best to go through your bank statements or receipts from the past year and organize them into categories based on what you listed in step 1.
 This is a time to add any more people to your gifting list that you might have forgotten!
 Then calculate how much money you spent on gifts.

 If you don’t have actual information, do your best to guesstimate rough amounts.
 It’s not as accurate, but it will still help you get a general idea of how to set your budget categories up later.

 A note on non-gifts as gifts.
-A lot of families, especially parents, will give gifts for holidays that are not really gifts at all.
+Many families, especially parents, will give gifts for holidays that are not really gifts at all.
 A great example of this are clothes, toiletries, and other personal care items that otherwise would still be necessary.
-Consider moving these costs to their appropriate household budget category or at least keep them in mind when setting your gift giving budget
+Consider moving these costs to their appropriate household budget category, or at least keep them in mind when setting your gift giving budget.

 3. Give your numbers a good, hard look

-You could also use this as an opportunity to reflect on the value of the gifts you’ve been giving.
-Especially when it comes to your kids.
-Are the gifts from the past year still regularly in use, or is there a portion that are broken or unloved?
+You could also use this as an opportunity to reflect on the value of the gifts you’ve been giving, especially when it comes to your kids.
+Are the gifts from the past year still regularly in use, or is there a portion that is broken or unloved?

 4. Make a Plan